 - With the body

-Deceptions with the sword involve moving your weapon to strike one target, then changing to strike another.
+Deceptions with the sword involve moving your weapon.
+Begin to strike one target, then change to strike another.
 Handworks such as mutating and running off are good ways to accomplish this.
+You may also go to parry an opponent’s attack, then instead let the attack pass by while you strike.
 Deceptions with the sword should be as fluid as possible to both hide and quicken your transition from the feint to the true attack.

 Deceptions with the body can involve a variety of actions.
 Broken or stolen steps can threaten an imminent attack.
 Glancing at a particular part of your opponent can trick them into thinking you will attack that particular area.
 You can also act like one of the four types of opponents, then switch your demeanor when the opponent attempts to counter you.